 "Found" poems are poems you create by “finding” text, not necessarily “creating” it.
 The poem is created from pieces of broken text plucked from the main text.
 This is not plagiarism!
 The poems are original as poems; their themes and their orderings are invented.
 The word choices and chronology are not.
 Words can be dropped but not added.
 This is editing at its extreme: writing without composing.
 Your found poem should emphasize a theme or themes from the novel.

-Your Task: Have
+Your Task: Have fun, be creative!

 You are to develop a found poem which has the following required elements:

 - find a passage or several passages from The Time Machine that attract/s your attention.
 In other words, you may combine more than one passage.

 - re-write it omitting words, revising punctuation, and creating line breaks for emphasis, skipping parts

 - include major symbols or questions from the novel (sphinx, Eloi, Morlocks, machinery, lightness/darkness, etc.); reinforces a theme or themes from the novel (class differences, entropy, civilization on the decline, hope, etc.)

 - provide a one paragraph explanation to explain how you chose your passage, assess your success, and identify the required elements

 - provide page numbers to identify the passage